-- (1) If, in the Issuer's opinion, a Market Disruption (§ 6(3)) exists on a Calculation Date, the Issuer shall determine the Settlement Price, subject to paragraph (2), at its reasonable discretion (§ 315 BGB (German Civil Code)) and taking into consideration the market conditions prevailing on such date.
-The Issuer will endeavor to notify the parties involved in accordance with § 8 without delay if a Market Disruption has occurred.
-The Issuer, however, is not obliged to do so. - If a Closing Price is not determined on the Maturity Date due to a Market Disruption, the Maturity Date will be postponed to the next following Calculation Date on which a Closing Price is determined.
+- (1) If on a Calculation Date a Settlement Price is not determined and/or not published by the Index Sponsor (the "Market Disruption"), the Issuer will determine the Settlement Price, subject to paragraph (2), at its reasonable discretion (§ 315 BGB (German Civil Code)) for the duration of the Market Disruption.
+The Issuer will endeavor to notify the parties involved of the occurrence of a Market Disruption in accordance with § 8 without delay.
+The Issuer, however, is not obligated to do so. - If a Closing Price is not determined and/or published on the Maturity Date, the Maturity Date will be postponed to the next following Calculation Date on which a Closing Price is determined.
 The Issuer will endeavor to notify the parties involved in accordance with § 8 without delay if no Closing Price has been determined on the Maturity Date.
-The Issuer, however, is not obliged to do so.
-If based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and no Closing Price is determined on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price at its reasonable discretion (§ 315 BGB (German Civil Code)), taking into consideration the market conditions on the Maturity Date.
+The Issuer, however, is not obligated to do so.
+If, based on the provisions of this paragraph, the Maturity Date has been postponed by 8 Calculation Dates following the expiry of the original Maturity Date, and no Closing Price is determined on this day, this day shall be deemed the Maturity Date, and the Issuer will determine the Closing Price at its reasonable discretion (§ 315 BGB (German Civil Code)), taking into consideration the market conditions on the Maturity Date.